LambdaCalculus37/superdatamosh/README.md

 **TO DO**

-1. Try and take file I/O params when you run the scripts; right now it's hardcoded to take a file named 'file.avi' and output 'output.avi'.
+1. Try and take file I/O params when you run the scripts; right now the scripts are hardcoded to take a file named 'file.avi' and output 'output-smol.avi', 'output-big.avi', and 'output-super.avi', respectively.

 2. Anything else?